Linear Kelvin Wave Predictions in the $z\to 0$ Limit: Line-Integrated Potential for Flat-Ship Theory

 \subsection{The Flat-Ship Model}

 Consider an extremely shallow-draft ship such as a flat-bottom planing hull with a small pitch angle $\alpha$.
-In the limit $z_p\to 0^-$, the surface integral~\eqref{eq:patch} that defines the potential reduces via Green's theorem and the linear free-surface boundary condition to a waterline contour integral around the planform boundary $\partial\mathcal{P}$ \citep{noblesse_slender-ship_1983,baar_developments_1988}
+In the limit $z_p\to 0^-$, the surface integral~\eqref{eq:patch} that defines the potential reduces via Green's theorem and the linear free-surface boundary condition to a waterline contour integral around the planform boundary $\partial\mathcal{P}$ as derived in \citep{noblesse_slender-ship_1983}

+In Neumann-Kelvin methods \citep{baar_developments_1988}, this waterline contour is discretized with the goal of determining the source distribution $q$ by applying the body-boundary condition.
+However, until they are regularized, each of these integrals generates singular wave energy at unresolvable high wave number, making the inversion ill-posed.
+In contrast, the present work analytically evaluates the integral over a physically motivated trial strength distribution $q$, regularizing the integral and enabling universal finite energy predictions with an explicit Green's function.

-For illustration, we focus on a rectangular planform of half-beam $b$ and length $L$.
-As $n_x = \pm 1$ on the leading and trailing edges and zero on the sides, the potential on the contour $\partial\mathcal{P}$ reduces to
+For illustration, we focus on a rectangular planform of half-beam $b$ and length $L$.\footnote{As all lengths are scaled by $\ell=\mathscr{U}^2/\mathscr{g}$, the planform dimensions are inverse-square Froude-numbers; the length-based Froude number is $\mathrm{F_L}=L^{-1/2}$ and the half-beam-based Froude-number is $\mathrm{F_b}=b^{-1/2}$.} As $n_x = \pm 1$ on the leading and trailing edges and zero on the sides, the potential on the contour $\partial\mathcal{P}$ reduces to